splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 5. Select at least one application or service to collect metrics from as part of your prototype.
 This helps you see how the corresponding dashboards and detectors are created when your metrics are received by Splunk Observability Cloud.
 Some example services to include as a prototype are an Nginx server, an Apache web server, or a database such as MySQL using OpenTelemetry receivers.

    See :ref:`nginx`, :ref:`apache-httpserver`, and, :ref:`mysql`.
-6. Get familiar with the Splunk Observability Cloud platform receivers for various applications and services.
+6. Get familiar with the Splunk Observability Cloud receivers for various applications and services.
 Each receiver has corresponding dashboards and detectors that are automatically created for each integration once the receiver reaches more than 50,000 datapoints.

    See :ref:`monitor-data-sources`, :ref:`built-in-dashboards`, and :ref:`autodetect`.